 Fischer-Dieskau’s talent for music was manifest at an early age.
 He took piano lessons and started to study singing in 1941 with Prof. Georg A. Walter.
 The following year he became a student of Prof. Hermann Weissenborn at the College of Music in Berlin.
 His first public appearance took place in 1942 at the church hall in Berlin-Zehlendorf, where he sang Schubert’s Winterreise with interruptions for air-raid warnings of the on-going World War II.

-In the same year, 1947, he made his first phonograph recording of Winterreise.
+In 1947 he also made his first phonograph recording of Winterreise.
 In the autumn of 1948 he was engaged as a lyric baritone at the Städtische Oper in Berlin, where his first appearance, as Posa in Verdi’s opera Don Carlos under the baton of Ferenc Fricsay, aroused a great deal of public attention.

 "Le miracle Fischer-Dieskau"